Greek markets spooked by reports of IMF's debt relief stance

 The only kind of debt relief that the euro zone has shown willingness to consider so far is extending the maturities of loans to Greece, further reducing the interest rate on the original loans, and possibly extending the moratorium on interest payments.

-Greece's share index was down 4.9 percent, while banking stocks fell 9.6 percent.
+Greece's share index was down 2.8 percent, while banking stocks fell nearly 6 percent.

 "News that the IMF feels Greek debt is once again reaching unsustainable levels might be the final warning the Greeks need to acquiesce," said Connor Campbell, an analyst at Spreadex.